 In this simulation, entities are used to represent each Autonomous System and route.
 The associated behaviours of their components model the BGP protocol and the network flows themselves.
 All of the Autonomous Systems and routes act independently with no shared data; all information is shared by message passing using the Messaging API.
 These behaviours run in logic workers; these are managed by SpatialOS, which transparently spins up as many worker instances to support the workload created by this model.

 The visualisation and interaction layer is built using the Unity game engine and the SpatialOS SDK.
 This is an unmanaged worker that runs on an end-user machine and serves the dual purpose of visualising the state of the simulation and letting the user influence it.
 Using a game engine lets us iterate quickly to build very attractive visualisations.

-This would provide large amounts of data that could be run through traditional real time and forensic network analytics, but now, through large-scale simulation, make it possible to study possible future events.
-Cyber security is one of the areas where a model such as this could have a significant impact on understanding network vulnerabilities, and how different types of attacks and exploits propagate across the internet.
-Applications could range from protection of critical national infrastructure, right down to a safer and more secure internet for individual users.
+This would provide large amounts of data that could be run through traditional real-time and forensic network analytics, but now, through large-scale simulation, make it possible to study possible future events.
+Cybersecurity is one of the areas where a model such as this could have a significant impact on understanding network vulnerabilities, and how different types of attacks and exploits propagate across the internet.
+Applications could range from the protection of critical national infrastructure, right down to a safer and more secure internet for individual users.

 Being able to combine orthogonal simulations in this way will enable organisations to understand how the internet relates to other complex systems: cities, infrastructure, energy, economies.
 You could, for example, model a national power infrastructure network to comprehend not just its potential vulnerabilities but the impact it could have on a new transport network or the economy.